mattrips/scratchPad/ProtocolConformance 200703.md

 In the case of concretizations, under certain circumstances certain implementations are disregarded for purposes determining a conformance of the type to a protocol.
 Specifically, if

->Discussion
+>**Discussion**
->This limitation was part of the adoption of conditional conformance, SE-0143.
-I
+>This limitation came as part of the adoption of conditional conformance, SE-0143.
+It appears to exist due to issues of implementablity.
+Prior to the availability of conditional conformance,

 ## 1.6 Set of Witnesses